-Channels #4-6: Channels 4 through 6 are used to assign the arm, disarm and panic functions to separate buttons on the remote control.
-Teaching a button to Channel 4 erases all information about that remote from memory.
-Any auxiliary functions that are desired will have to be reprogrammed.
-Similarly, if the remote is set up to use the separate arm, disarm and panic channels and a button from that remote is entered into channel one, the remote will be erased from memory, and the system will only recognize the button that was entered into channel one.
+Channels #4-6: Channels 2, 5, and 6 are used to assign the arm, disarm and panic functions to separate buttons on the remote control.
+Teaching a button to Channel 5 or Channel 1 erases some information about that remote from memory, and auxiliary functions that are desired may have to be reprogrammed.